sfeir-open-source/sfeir-school-nodejs/docs/markdown/04-node/02-repl.md

 * `<tab>`

 Notes:
-- Faire une démo
+- Make a demo
-- explorer le globals
+- explore the globals